-- A student loan made, guaranteed, or insured by the government;
+- It is a student loan made, guaranteed, or insured by the government

-- A student loan made under a loan program funded by the government;
+- It is a student loan made under a loan program funded by the government

-- A student loan made under a loan program funded by a nonprofit; and
+- It is a student loan made under a loan program funded by a nonprofit

 Since it first made student loan debt nondischargeable in bankruptcy, Congress has changed the law 5 times: